 ENT: This is an introductory two weeks clinical rotation offered to 5th year medical students.
 During the rotation, common diseases of ear nasopharynx oral cavity are emphasized.
-Students see patients in the clinic with the attending staff and gain preliminary experience in performing otoscopic examinations of the ears, examinations of the nose, nasopharynx, and oral cavity and larynx.
+Students see patients in the clinic with the attending staff and gain preliminary experience in performing otoscopic examinations of the ears, examinations of the nose, nasopharynx, and oral cavity and larynx,.
 Students are familiarized with the diagnosis and management of the common presenting problems in otolaryngology as well as emergency of Otolaryngology cases.
 Skills necessary to take relevant medical history and examination are well emphasized

-19206 Selected Medical Specialties (6 credit hours, 6 weeks)
+19206 Selected Medical Specialties (4 sub-specialty) (8 credit hours, 8 weeks)